Thanksgiving has become my favorite American holiday.

 Dulce de leche caramel, or Mexican cajeta, is an iconic ingredient in Mexican kitchens.
 We Mexicans are crazy about it.
 Made from goats’ milk, rather than cows’ milk, as in some other countries, it is also made in a traditional way – cooked down slowly as layers of flavor build into each other in a single product.
 It’s so good you can eat it with a spoon, or top your bananas or apples with it.

 In this recipe, dulce de leche caramel makes for a more gooey, more sticky, more chewy filling with a rich, deep and intrinsic rustic caramel taste.
-I went for Coronado’s dulce de leche caramel cinnamon variety to give it a hint of the sweet spice so familiar in holiday recipes.
 The pecans have a better cushion to sit on and be coated in.
 The chocolate chunks can shine even more.

 Below is the recipe, and above is a video clip from an upcoming episode of the new season, where I make it.
 And we all eat it.
 We are going to be making it again for our Thanksgiving table, and my hopes are that you will give it a try too…